Faruq-Feroz/techmart/README.md

    - Learned to use `localStorage` for persistent data storage.

 4. **Deployment**:
-   - Understood the process of deploying a website to a live server using **GitHub Pages**.
+   - Understood the process of deploying a website to a live server using **Vercel** for fast and efficient hosting.

 ---